HomeDing/homeding.github.io/concepts/paper02.md

 For simple solutions this also adds too much overhead and complexity to have a smart easy start building your own things.

 ## Elements

-The Elements are the implementation blocks for the adaption of sepcific sensors, actors, other IO attached modules and for more time and logic modules.
+The Elements are the implementation blocks for the adaption of specific sensors, actors, other IO attached modules and for more time and logic modules.
 They are created and initialized on demand by the board when reading the configuration files.

 When creating the upload program for a device many elements can be included.
 As they are configured they will be activated by using the parameters from the configurarion files.